jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   ### Novokh
   (we like to butcher people)
-  - **\[Ability] Murder-craze:** In the Fight phase, during Initiative step 1, if this unit is in Enagagement Range of enemy units, each model in it can make 1 additional attack with any weapon it is equipped with.
-In addition...
-TODO
+  - **\[Ability] Murder-craze:** During your first Command phase, this unit may perform a Normal Move of up to 5".
+This move must be towards the closest enemy unit.
+In addition, in the Fight phase, during Initiative step 1, if this unit is in Enagagement Range of enemy units, each model in it can make 1 additional attack with any weapon it is equipped with.
   - **\[Stratagem] Synthetic Bloodlust:** Use this Stratagem at the start of the Fight phase.
 Select 1 CHARACTER unit, or 1 non-CHARACTER unit, or both (in which case they must be within 2" of each other).
 You may only select units that have the **Murder-craze** special rule.
 Select 1 of the effects below and apply it to all selected units: